Lindelani-3/news-classification-trend-analysis/README.md

 ## Challenges Addressed
 Volume of Data: Handling and analyzing the large volume of news data generated daily across multiple countries and sources.

-Real-Time Analysis: Providing up-to-date insights from the latest news, as financial markets are highly dynamic and sensitive to current events.

 Sentiment Analysis: Accurately gauging the sentiment of financial news to understand market sentiment.

-Language and Regional Variations: Catering to a diverse continent with multiple languages and regional contexts.

 Data Reliability and Bias: Ensuring the reliability and objectivity of the news sources and the insights derived from them.